-Currently, the $500 risk-free bet is the only announced promotion Wynn has to offer, although that most likely will change going forward.
+Currently, the up to $500 risk-free bet is the only announced promotion Wynn has to offer, although that most likely will change going forward.

 Other sportsbooks across the state, and country, have a variety of promos they run with regularity.
 For example, FanDuel has money-back same-game parlays where you get up to $10 back if your bet loses.
 Meanwhile, DraftKings offers bettors the chance to get their money back, up to $20, on pregame first touchdown scorer bets if the selected player scores anytime in the specified game.